DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/animation/enabled.md

 ---
 ---
 ##### shortDescription
-Enables the animation in the widget.
+Enables the animation in the UI component.

 ---